Dynamic Glucose Management: Thriving With CGM

 Dynamic Glucose Management rests on three pillars:

-You’ll need to apply trial and error — with plenty of tinkering — to make the system your own.
+You’ll need trial and error — with plenty of tinkering — to make the system your own.
 I’ll guide you, but you’re the one who has to do the work.

-Before we go into GAME–SET–MATCH, indulge me.
-Here’s the Christmas Day story that changed everything.
+Before we go into GAME–SET–MATCH, here’s the story that made the model unavoidable.

 Christmas Day 2018: the slow-lane disaster